-OUT WRITTEN APP IHISI RESOLUTION FORMAT Resolu ntion No.: LUTION OF THE (Title of Governing Body/ City Council/ Board of THE FOREST HEALT ATE INVESTMENTS. -Profit/etc.) FOR FUNDING OUGH CALIFORNIA WHE REAS, the Governor of t he State of California in cooperation wit h the C alifornia State Legislature has en of Cal acted State of California Greenhouse Gas Re eduction Funding, v vhich p rovides funds to the State ts, including forest health the adı m within the State, s etting up necessary proced elegated the responsibility for tures governing application by ant to certify by resoluti and Fire Protection require the ion of said application to the WHEE enter into an agreeme ent with the State of Califor mia to carry out a forest health NOW THEREFORE, BE IT I ESOLVED that the (Title of Governin g Body r): 1.
-Approved the filing of program funds; and f an application for " California Climate I investm ents" Forest Health grant 2.
-Certifies that said appl and, icant has or will hav e sufficient funds to operat e and maintain the project; 3.
-Certifies that funds un der the jurisdiction o f (Governing Body) are a vailable to begin the project.
-4. Certifies that said appl icant will expend gra ent funds prior to M arch 3 0, 2024.
-5. to conduct all negotiati ions, execute and sub its, amendments, pay mit all documents i ment requests and s ncludir ent of the (Governing Body) ag, but not limited to which may be necessary for Appro ved and adopted the day of , 20 I, the undersigned, hereby certify that the e foregoing Resolution, n numberw as duly adopted by the foll owing roll call vote: Ayes: Noes: Absent: (Cle rk) Notarized Seal:
+OUT WRITTEN APPE IN THIS I CESOLUTION FORMAT Resolu tion No.: LUTION OF THE (Title of Governing Body/ City Council/ Board of n cut Veen mannie THE FOREST HEALT ATE INVESTMENTS.
+Profit/etc.) FOR FUNDING OUGH CALIFORNIA has en: of Cali acted State of California Greenhouse Gas Re duction Fundin g, which p alifornia State Legislature rovides funds to the State ts, including forest health the adn m within the State, s etting up necess ary proced elegated the responsibility for ures governing application by nt to certify by resolution nd Fire Protection require the ion of said application to the WHER nter into an agreeme nt with the State of Califor nia to carry out a forest health NOW, THEREFORE, BE IT R ESOLVED that the (Title of Gover ning Body): l.
+Approved the filing of program funds; and an application for " California Clima ate Investm ents" Forest Health grant 2.
+Certifies that said appli and, cant has or will have e sufficient fund ls to operat e and maintain the project; 3.
+Certifies that funds under the jurisdiction of (Governing Body) are available to begin the project.
+4. Certifies that said applicant will expend grant funds prior to March 30, 2024.
+5. Appoints (Position Title #1), (Position Title #2), or a designee, as agent of the (Governing Body) to conduct all negotiations, execute and submit all documents including, but not limited to applications, agreements, amendments, payment requests and so on, which may be necessary for the completion of the aforementioned project.
+Approv red and adopted the day of , 20 I, the undersigned, hereby certify hat the City Coun foregoing Resolution, m umberw as duly adopted by the foll owing roll call vote: Ayes: Noes: Absent: (Clerk) Notarized Seal: